verlok/blog-11ty/content/blog/2024-12-05_loading_svg_images_icons_performance_considerations/index.md

 Let's consider the following methods for loading SVGs.

-## 1. Inline svgs
+## 1. Inline SVGs

-**Usage:** Ideal for above-the-fold icons like logos or menu buttons, es;pecially when you need to style or animate individual elements within the SVG using CSS or JavaScript.
+**Usage:** Ideal for above-the-fold icons like logos or menu buttons, especially when you need to style or animate individual elements within the SVG using CSS or JavaScript.

 **Advantages:**